⅓cupcocoa powderwe used a tablespoon of black cocoa powder and the rest regular cocoa powder for a great color

 Place the frosting in a decorating bag with a large open circle tip.
 (Wilton 1A or slightly smaller.
 This will depend on how tall you want your bumps.)

-Pipe 4 frosting stripes across the cake evenly.
+Pipe 4 frosting ribbons across the cake evenly (they should be about 1-inch wide).
 Place the cake back in the freezer while you make the fudge frosting.

 Make the fudge frosting: